baddamsahithreddy/baddamsahithreddy/README.md

 - 🌱 I’m currently learning **python,html,css,reactjs,bootstrap,python frameworks.**

-- 👯 I’m looking to collaborate on **a project on making a clone of the ecommerce gint amazon.**
+- 👯 I’m looking to collaborate on **a project on making a clone of the ecommerce gaint amazon.**

 - 🤝 I’m looking for help with **building a swiggy clone app for customers, resturents,delivery parteners.**

-- 👨‍💻 All of my projects are available at [saithreddy.github.com](saithreddy.github.com)
+- 👨‍💻 All of my projects are available at [----](----)

 - 📫 How to reach me **sahithreddybaddam@gmail.com**